PatriotsForLife/EECS-280-Euchre/README.md

 # Project overview
 **EECS 280 Euchre** is a classic example of Object-Oriented Programming (OOP), leveraging C++ to simulate a complex card game.
 Its core function is to manage game state, enforce rules, and facilitate interaction between different player types through a modular, class-based architecture.

-The system is built on four primary Abstract Data Types (ADTs) that encapsulate distinct responsibilities, a key tenet of good software design.
+The system is built on four primary Abstract Data Types (ADTs) that encapsulate distinct responsibilities:
+    - Card: Represents a single playing card.
+It consists of the complex logic for determining a card's value based on the current Trump suit and Led suit using specialized comparison functions.
+    - Pack: Represents the deck of 24 cards.
+It manages the card order, handles the shuffling algorithm, and facilitates the dealing of cards to players.
+    - Player: An abstract base class that defines the interface for all player actions (e.g., make_trump, play_card).
+    - Simple/Human Player: Derived classes that inherit from Player.
+Polymorphism allows the main game loop to treat both an AI player (Simple) and an interactive user (Human) identically when requesting an action.
 **Who is this for?**
 - EECS 280 students
 - Anyone learning data structures  by building an Euchre Program